EthanTodd/forum/README.md

 ##Future Updates##

 For future updates I would like to add in geolocation, a user login, and fine tune the design.
 There are empty green boxes on the page where the logo for 'Wee Living' will go once it is designed.
+I would also like the photos on the main index page to have click listeners on them instead of submit buttons.

+Thank you, and enjoy the forum!